-- 1. Total floor area: - 2.
-Number of freestalls or size of bedded area; - 3.
+- a.
+Total floor area (ft2 or m2); - b.
+Number of freestalls or size of bedded area (ft2 or m2); - c.
 Maximum capacity of cattle in relation to age, weight, feeding and drinking, and bedding space.

-If practical, this information should be displayed at or near to the entrance to each building.
+If practical, this information could be documented at or near the entrance to each building.

-E 3: Preventing injuries from environmental causes
+E 2: Preventing injuries from environmental causes

 - a.
-There must be no physical features of the environment that cause injuries to the animals that can be avoided. - b.
-In both indoor and outdoor systems, there must be no recurrent injuries on cattle that could be attributed to physical features of their environment (injury is defined as damage severe enough for the formation of granular scar tissue and to an extent significantly greater than would be caused by accidental bumps and scratches).
+There must be no physical features of the environment that could cause avoidable injuries to the animals. - b.
+In both indoor and outdoor systems, there must be no recurrent injuries on cattle that could be attributed to physical features of their environment (injury is defined as damage severe enough for the formation of granular scar tissue and to an extent significantly greater than would be caused by accidental bumps and scratches). - c.
+Concrete flooring must be well-maintained in order to prevent foot care problems.

-Excessive occurrence of the following may be indicators of environmental problems
+Excessive occurrence of the following may be indicators of environmental problems:

-Chronic scar tissue Bruised soles Neck calluses Soft feet
+Chronic scar tissue Bruised soles

+Neck calluses Soft feet